 A waiver request is a request to be forgiven for an overpayment of “federal benefits” because of an absence of fault and circumstances demonstrating that repayment would be unfair.
 A customer who received an overpayment of benefits to apply for a waiver from repayment if:

 - The claimant was not at fault for the overpayment; and

-- Recovery of the overpayment would be contrary to equity and good conscious.
+- Recovery of the overpayment would be contrary to equity and good conscience.

 What does fault mean?